petrSevostianov/petrsevostianov.github.io/2DLUT/README.md

 {% include Gap %}

 ## Sampling
 To sample 2D LUT, we can not use bilinear filtering, because we stored a triangular lattice.
 Instead, we need to find the triangle where the input coordinates are located, load that 3 values and use barycentric coordinates to interpolate between them.

-Here is the HLSL code to do that:
+Here is the HLSL code to sample Packed 2D LUT:
 ``` hlsl
 //LUT is a Texture2D<float4> containing 2D LUT data
 float3 Sample2DLUT(float2 uv) {